 The Edson College of Nursing and Health Innovation provides informal and formal mechanisms to facilitate the systematic review and resolution of student academic grievances.
-This procedure is available from the PhD Program Office.
+Policies and procedures, including the Edson College Grade Appeal Policy, may be found under Policies and Procedures.

-F. List of PhD Program Faculty Research MentorsThe list of faculty is updated each fall and spring semester.
+F. List of PhD Program Faculty Research Mentors

+The list of faculty is updated each fall and spring semester.
 Please see Edson PhD Program Faculty Mentors.